 The UF Health Shands E.R. is co-located with the UF Health Shands Trauma Center, the area’s only Level I facility, that sees both adult and pediatric trauma patients.

-Emergency medicine is something that you never think about until you need it.
-Last year, it is estimated that 100 million Americans visited the emergency room.
+Emergency care is something that you never think about until you need it.
+Last year, was estimated that 100 million Americans visited the emergency room.

 It is important to recognize the signs of when to go to the emergency room.
 Signs of a medical emergency can include, but are not limited to: